mikenieva/searchbar-exercise/README.md

 ## Features

 - **Search Functionality:** Users can search for companies by name or other attributes.
-- **Pagination:** Supports pagination to efficiently manage and navigate through large datasets.
 - **Dynamic Updates:** Users can star or unstar companies, with changes persisting during the session.
-- **Responsive Design:** Crafted to provide an optimal viewing experience across a wide range of devices.

 ## Data Models